 Engagement: Interaction with company management on various financial and non-financial, including ESG, issues.
-Engagement allows investors to better understand how a company is undertaking its operations and how it is interacting with its stakeholders, as well as advising on and influencing company behaviour and disclosures where appropriate better manage risk and generate sustainable, long-term
+Engagement allows investors to better understand how a company is undertaking its operations and how it is interacting with its stakeholders, as well as advising on and influencing company behaviour and disclosures where appropriate.

-ESG integration: Describes the explicit and systematic inclusion of Environmental, Social and Governance factors in investment analysis and investment decisions.
-It underpins are responsible investment approach and allows investors to
+SEG integration: Describes the explicit and systematic inclusion of Environmental, Social and Governance factors in investment analysis and investment decisions.
+It underpins a responsible investment analysis and investment and allows investors to better manage risk and generate sustainable, long-term